Stabilizing Fractional Dynamical Networks Suppresses Epileptic Seizures: Results

 \subsection{Fractional-Order Dynamical Networks Accurately Fit Epileptic Data Over the Majority of Segments Across All Seizure States}

 We assessed the goodness of model fit by computing the $R^2$ value for 2656 electrodes in all four epileptic brain states (interictal, pre-ictal, ictal, and post-ictal) for each patient.
-Segments that had an $R^2<0.5$ for 40\% or more of their electrodes were removed from analysis to avoid unreliable results due to poor model fit (these segments were analyzed separately in the supplementary).
-Based on our $R^2$ criterion for model validation, we excluded 14 of 140 segments (10\%) from analysis (see Table~1 Supplementary Material), leaving 126 good segments.
+Segments that had an $R^2<0.5$ for 40\% or more of their electrodes were removed from analysis to avoid unreliable results due to poor model fit (these segments were analyzed separately -- see Supplementary Material).
+Based on our $R^2$ criterion for model validation, we excluded 14 of 140 segments (10\%) from analysis (see Table~1 Supplementary Material), leaving 126 valid segments.

 The omitted segments consisted of 8 post-ictal segments (HUP64: 1, HUP68: 3, HUP78: 1, HUP86: 2, MAYO016: 1), all 5 interictal segments from HUP78, and 1 pre-ictal segment from HUP78.
 The excluded post-ictal segments exhibited significantly smaller signal amplitudes (139.1 $\pm$ 177.0 µV) compared to included post-ictal segments (457.8 $\pm$ 928.7 µV), while HUP78's interictal segments showed abnormally high amplitudes (238.5 $\pm$ 176.3 µV) relative to other patients' interictal segments (153.4 $\pm$ 126.7 µV).